 Some of the main tech companies that you use on a regular basis encourage their employees to practice meditation.
 A number of these companies have full-time gurus that lead their workers in this mystical practice.
 They have embraced eastern religion because it affects the bottom line.
 Supposedly, having meditating workers improves productivity.

-> Now, back to your living room.
 It's no wonder that eastern religion is pouring into our digital world, since the gurus of gadgets are actually listening to real-life gurus.

-> Think about these words from the Bible:
+Think about these words from the Bible:

 “So commit yourselves wholeheartedly to these words of mine...
 Teach them to your children.
 Talk about them when you are at home and when you are on the road, when you are going to bed and when you are getting up.
 (Deut 11:18-19)

 Practice Biblical mediation, and teach the kids in your life to do the same.